-Command: aTO -- Tell Optimal Position -
+Command: TO -- Tell Optimal Position -

-This command reports the desired position for servo axis 'a'.
+This command reports the desired position for the servo.
 This value may be different from the position reported by the TP command if the servo is moving or the controller is unable to drive the servo.